4 Strategies to Stop Tantrums Before They Start

 Why not be proactive and stop tantrums before they start?
 After all, you know your child better than anyone else; what makes him tick and what sets him off.

 By using any one of these four strategies, you can take charge and think ahead, preventing tantrums from brewing before they ever have a chance to start.
 As an added bonus, you’ll be amazed at how these simple strategies will bring out the best in your child’s behavior at other times as well.

-Mind, Body, and Soul Time (MBST) is one of the most powerful and beneficial tools in the Positive Parenting Solutions Toolbox for raising well-behaved kids.
+MIND, BODY AND SOUL TIME® connection is one of the most powerful and beneficial tools in the Positive Parenting Solutions Toolbox for raising well-behaved kids.

-Mind, Body and Soul Time is spending 10-15 intentional minutes each day, one-on-one with your child, doing whatever your child wants to do.
+MIND, BODY AND SOUL TIME® togetherness is spending 10-15 intentional minutes each day, one-on-one with your child, doing whatever your child wants to do.
 Within 2 or 3 days of using this power-packed tool you’ll begin to see magnificent changes in his behavior!

 They say an ounce of prevention is worth a pound of cure, and that couldn’t be more true here.
 I promise, just 10 minutes of your time each day will be enough to fill your child’s need for attention and cut down on the number of tantrums you see later on.